richarvey/techshift-modernise/content/page/lab1.md

 13) You do not need to modify any options on the next page, click 'Next' at the bottom of the page.

-14) At the bottom of the page, check the tickbox labeled 'I acknowledge that AWS CloudFormation might create IAM resources with custom names' and click 'Create stack'.
+14) At the bottom of the page, check the tickbox labelled 'I acknowledge that AWS CloudFormation might create IAM resources with custom names' and click 'Create stack'.

 15) Wait until the stack 'Status' shows as 'Complete'.